redwoodjs/redwood/docs/docs/seo-head.md

 ## Adding a Title

 You certainly want to change the title of your Redwood app from the default of "Redwood App."
-You can start by adding or modifing `title` inside of `/redwood.toml`
+You can start by adding or modifying `title` inside of `/redwood.toml`

 ```diff title=redwood.toml
 [web]